saylesss88/mdbook-kanagawa-theme/README.md

   theme class come from your Dracula palette instead.
 Kanagawa provides the layout and default palette.

-- The dracula theme is only overrides the `coal` theme from the dropdown, this way you can easily switch between the normal themes with dracula and kanagawa added.
+- The dracula theme only overrides the `coal` theme from the dropdown, this way you can easily switch between the normal themes with dracula and kanagawa added.

 </details>